K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **The administrator checks the user's information and approves the account.<br>**

-1. Retrieve User list.
-User account, name, phone number, presence or absence of administrator, and approval status can be inquired. can search with search terms in the search window.<br>
+1. Check User list.
+User account, name, phone number, presence or absence of administrator, and approval status can be checked. can search with search terms in the search window.<br>
 ![25]

 2. Click ①"Manage" button and click "Reset Password" to Reset the password.<br>